Lucia's Blog: 2020

 1. How many "Christians" want to "hold hands" with Islam?

-2. How many want to belong to denominations: "churches" which Jesus neither founded nor died for?
+2. How many want to belong to denominations: "churches" that Jesus neither founded nor died for?

 3. How many of these denominations deny the inspiration of the Scriptures!